CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 **_NOTE_**: For simplicity, we will not consider whitespaces to be parsed.

 Code Jugalbandi in Functional Programming & Array-Oriented Paradigms
 ----

 **BRAHMA** We have agreed to play three verses: first we will write a parser for an array containing a single digit or letter (or none).
-Then we will look at how we need to adapt our solutions in order to extend them, first to parse arrays with more than one elements, and finally nested arrays, where each item of an array can be another array.
+Then we will look at how we need to adapt our solutions in order to extend them, first to parse arrays with more than one element, and finally nested arrays, where each item of an array can be another array.

 **BRAHMA** Lets play the first verse in APL.
 The terseness of APL and the ability to experiment interactively encourages an "extreme" approach to solving problems, so I choose to write a minimal solution to the zero-or-one element case: